fawzakin/os212/tips.md

     ```
     usermod -l yourname cbkadal                 # Rename the original username to your name
-    groupmod -n cbkadal yourname                # Rename its group of the same name to your name
+    groupmod -n yourname cbkadal                # Rename its group of the same name to your name
-    usermod -d /home/yourname -m yourname       # Add /home/yourname for your renamed user
+    usermod -d /home/yourname -m yourname       # Move its homedir to /home/yourname
-    chown -R yourname:yourname /home/yourname   # Take ownership for the renamed user
-    usermod --shell /bin/bash yourname          # Change the shell of the renamed user to bash
     ```
     - Create a new account and forget about the original one (or delete it)

     ```
     useradd -m yourname                         # Add a new user of your name along with its homedir
+    passwd yourname                             # Give the new user a password
     cp -r /home/cbkadal/* /home/yourname        # Copy all content inside the old account into new one
     chown -R yourname:yourname /home/yourname   # Take ownership for the new user
     usermod --shell /bin/bash yourname          # Change the shell of the new user to bash